You and Me Kid

+The Famous and 1/2 (celebrities and their children) segments were directed by Ron Underwood and Susan Marangell on alternating episodes.

 Its theme song was Just You and Me, Kid, by Robin Frederick.
 The show ended with Sonny and the You and Me Players singing "Loving Together, Living Together", followed by the closing theme.

 The show ran for 130 episodes and reruns continued to air on the channel until September 29, 1991.

 Four VHS tapes and Betamax tapes were released by Walt Disney Home Video in the mid-1980s for the then new video home rental market.
 Each tape contained four episodes and have since become hard to find.

 In 1988, a store with the same name opened at Disney Village Marketplace which sold children's apparel, games and toys.